garrandall/popular-music-data/tracks/again-fetty-wap.md

 I ain't playing no games, I need you

-(Ooooo, oooo, yeah baby, baby, baby, baby, baby, baby, baby, baby, whoooo, ahhhh, oooooooo, ah) And I want you to be mine again baby
+(Ooooo, oo, yeah baby, baby, baby, baby, baby, baby, baby, baby, whoooo, ah, oo, ah) And I want you to be mine again baby
 I know my lifestyle is driving you crazy
 But I cannot see myself without you